60 Minutes and Social Security Disability

 The second legal remedy for Hoosiers dealing with brain injury is Social Security Disability.
 Every brain injury has different impacts on the person dealing with the injury.
 Some folks are fortunate enough to either return to their former job.
 Some folks, although unable to return to their former jobs are fortunate enough to return to another full time employment.
 There are, unfortunately, those Hoosiers that , try as they might, cannot get back to any type of gainful employment.
 For these folks Social Security Disability is a viable option.
 As you know, the brain is the central feature of the central nervous system.
 Thus, if we represent a person coping with brain injury before the Social Security Administration, we turn first to the listing of Impairment dealing with neurological impairments.
 The neurological impairment listing, found in 20 CFR Pt 404, Subpart P. App.1 has a specific listing for brain injury.
 The Social Security Administration refers to the listing as Sec 11.18 Cerebral trauma.
 The listing deals with the impact of the brain injury on the persons overall ability to function, including a review of the ability to perform the activities of daily living, social function, maintaining persistence, concentration and pace, and Episodes of decompensation.
 As part of our efforts to serve those coping with brain injury, we have studied these rules and regulations carefully and have had great success in using them to help our clients receive the benefits they deserve.

-SSDI and SSI Disability Programs
+SSDI and SSI Disability Programs in Indianapolis

-There are 2 different types of disability programs for those who are disabled SSDI and SSI
+There are 2 different types of disability programs for those who are disabled: SSDI and SSI

-SSDI has two requirements.
-1. You are disabled for at least 12 months or more.
-2. That prior to your disability you worked and paid into the FICA tax system or the self employment tax system.
-Think of this contribution as the premium for the disability insurance.
 In order to qualify the applicant must have worked 20 out of the last 40 quarters prior to disability.
 A quarter is a quarter of the year.
 The applicant does not have to work each day of the quarter, but the employment must be substantial.
 If you are concerned about the number of credits you have, you can obtain a copy o your work history from the Social Security Administration.
 I also suggest that you put pencil to paper and record your dates of employment for the last 15 years.
 You may not have perfect recollection, but do your best.
 When you have this complete, I can look at it and help assess whether you really do or do not have enough work credits to qualify.

 SSI is for people who have not worked and contributed to the FICA tax system.
 SSI has a number of restrictions and exemptions not attached to SSDI.
 It also pays less.
 If you are married and your spouse is earning more than say $35K a year, you probably will be disqualified for SSI.